Passw/DrDonk-unlocker/readme.md

 * Fix vmware-vmx and derivatives to allow macOS to boot
 * Fix vmwarebase.dll or .so to allow Apple to be selected during VM creation
-* Get a copy of the macOS VMware Tools for the guest
+* Provide a copy of the macOS VMware Tools for the guest
-* Fix the UEFI ROM files to allow Leopard and Snow Leopard client versions to be installed

 In all cases make sure VMware is not running, and any background guests have been shutdown.